 HTTP Load Balancer – Web Servers

-Given the diverse services that use web servers, and the unpredictability of the load that can be placed upon them, it can be hard to design and implement a robust web server infrastructure.
-Deploying load balancers between web servers and the clients that are using them makes the design, delivery, and management of web server infrastructure easier.
+Given the diverse services that use web servers, and the unpredictability of the load that can be placed upon them, it can be difficult to design and implement a robust web server infrastructure.
+Deploying load balancers between web servers and clients makes the design, delivery, and management of web server infrastructure easier.